-mjEdit is not a tool for a single role but a shared OSCAL workspace for everyone who works with compliance content – from strategic governance down to technical implementation.
-For each role this page shows: typical day-to-day tasks, the concrete pain without mjEdit, mjEdit’s answer and a hands-on example.
+mjEdit is not a tool for a single role, but a common OSCAL work environment for all people who work with compliance content - from strategic control to technical implementation.
+On this page we show per role: typical daily tasks, the concrete pain without mjEdit, the answer from mjEdit and a practical example.

-• 🧠 AI agent (Claude Desktop, Cursor, VS Code Copilot or AnythingLLM) as the natural-language front end – the user dictates, the AI acts.
+• 🧠 AI Agent (Claude Desktop, Cursor, VS Code Copilot or AnythingLLM) as a voice front end - the person dictates, the AI acts.

-• 🔌 MCP protocol (88 tools, 22 resources, 15 prompts): the bridge that lets the AI operate mjEdit – create files, edit JSON, validate, drive the GUI.
+• 🔌 MCP protocol (154 tools, 22 resources, 15 prompts): the bridge with which the AI serves mjEdit - create files, change JSON, validate, control GUI.

-• 📚 AnythingLLM RAG: a local knowledge base for ISMS documents, the BSI compendium, operations manuals – the AI answers from your documents instead of half-knowledge.
+• 📚 AnythingLLM-RAG: local knowledge base for ISMS documents, BSI compendium, operating manuals - the AI answers from your documents instead of half-knowledge.

-Day-to-day work: maintain ISMS documentation, implement controls, prepare audits, report to the board, assess risks.
+Daily work: Maintain ISMS documentation, implement controls, prepare audits, report to management, assess risks.

 Pain without mjEdit

-• ISMS documentation scattered across Word and Excel – every change has to be tracked in five places.
+• ISMS documentation distributed in Word/Excel – every change must be made in 5 places.

-• A new system (e.g. cloud migration) means rewriting the SSP from scratch.
+• With a new system (e.g. cloud migration) the SSP is completely rewritten.

 How mjEdit helps

-• Profile tailoring with include-controls, add/alter modifications and resolved-profile export – the scope selection is OSCAL standard, not an Excel column.
+• Profile tailoring with include-controls, add/alter modifications and Resolved Profile export - the scope selection is OSCAL standard and not an Excel column.

-• SSP generation straight from the resolved profile (oscal_generate_tailored_chain for one system, oscal_generate_batch_tailored_chain for n systems).
+• SSP generation directly from the resolved profile (oscal_generate_tailored_chain for 1 system, oscal_generate_batch_tailored_chain for n systems).

 • Assessment planning with EXAMINE/INTERVIEW/TEST methods per control.

-• POA&M tracking with deadlines, owners, status and risk rating.
+• POA&M tracking with deadlines, responsible persons, status and risk assessment.

-• Markdown export for the board; cross-reference report for audits.
+• Markdown export for management; Cross-reference report for audits.

 🧠 With AI + MCP + AnythingLLM

-• AI agent (e.g. Claude Desktop): “Create an SSP for our new cloud project based on BSI Grundschutz++ and C5.” – the AI calls oscal_generate_tailored_chain via MCP, the resolved profile, the SSP and the AP.
+• AI agent (e.g. Claude Desktop): “Create an SSP for our new cloud project based on BSI Grundschutz++ and C5.” - the AI calls oscal_generate_tailored_chain, the Resolved Profile, the SSP and the AP via MCP.

-• AnythingLLM RAG: descriptions of the implemented-requirement entries are filled from your ISMS corpus (security policy, operations manual, risk analysis) with citations – every statement carries an evidence-source property.
+• AnythingLLM-RAG: The descriptions of the implemented-requirement entries are filled with quotes from your ISMS corpus (security guidelines, operations manual, risk analysis) - each statement has a evidence-source property.

-• MCP prompts like oscal_compliance_check_prompt walk you through a compliance check in a structured way – you don’t have to remember tool names.
+• MCP prompts like oscal_compliance_check_prompt guide you through a compliance check in a structured manner - without having to remember tool names.

-Example: “We are migrating to a hybrid cloud”
+Example: “We are migrating to the hybrid cloud”

-You tell the AI in Claude Desktop: “Clone our existing SSP to ssp-cloud.json, add the components ‘Azure App Service’ and ‘Azure SQL’, tailor the profile to include C5 controls and produce a mapping collection BSI ↔ C5 with a gap analysis.”
-The AI uses MCP to call file_copy, oscal_add_component (2×), oscal_profile_tailoring, oscal_create_mapping, oscal_mapping_auto_suggest and oscal_export_gap_report.
-Effort: a single morning instead of two weeks.
+They say about the AI in Claude Desktop: “Clone our existing SSP according to ssp-cloud.json, add the components ‘Azure App Service’ and ‘Azure SQL’, tailor the profile to include C5 controls and create a mapping collection BSI ↔ C5 including gap analysis.”
+The AI calls via MCP file_copy, oscal_add_component (2×), oscal_profile_tailoring, oscal_create_mapping, oscal_mapping_auto_suggest and oscal_export_gap_report.
+Effort: one morning instead of two weeks.

-Day-to-day work: review controls, gather evidence, document findings, write reports, run follow-up meetings.
+Daily work: Check controls, collect evidence, document findings, create reports, conduct follow-up discussions.

 Pain without mjEdit

-• Findings live in Excel, evidence in SharePoint, the action plan in Word – nothing is linked.
+• Findings in an Excel table, evidence in a SharePoint, action plan in Word - nothing is connected.

-• For the next recertification the previous data basis is no longer traceable.
+• At the next re-certification, the old database will no longer be traceable.

-• Schema conformance (OSCAL, ISO, BSI) can only be checked manually.
+• Schema conformity (OSCAL, ISO, BSI) can only be checked by manual review.

 How mjEdit helps

-• Assessment Results directly in the editor with findings, observations and risks – everything as a linked OSCAL object.
+• Assessment Results directly in the editor with Findings, Observations and Risks - all as a linked OSCAL object.

-• Linked findings: every finding knows its control, its severity and its evidence artefact.
+• Findings link: Each finding knows its associated control, severity and evidence artifact.

-• Schema validation on three levels: JSON schema, OSCAL Pydantic model, semantic cross-refs (UUIDs).
+• Schema validation at three levels: JSON schema, OSCAL Pydantic model, semantic cross-refs (UUIDs).

-• Markdown export with embedded statements for audit-ready reports.
+• Markdown export with embedded statements for auditable reports.

-• Reverse lookup: navigate from a component to all related controls and inventory items.
+• Reverse lookup: Navigate from a component to all associated controls and inventory items.- Diff function between two AR versions for re-certification.

-• Evidence-source properties back every statement with a document reference.
+• Evidence Source Properties back up every statement with document reference.

 🧠 With AI + MCP + AnythingLLM

-• AI agent: “Find every open finding from last year’s audit and prioritise them by severity.” – the AI calls oscal_query and oscal_search via MCP and formats the result as a table.
+• AI agent: “Find all open findings from the last audit and prioritize them according to severity.” – the AI calls oscal_query and oscal_search via MCP, formats the result as a table.

-• AnythingLLM RAG: the AI compares current findings against historic audit reports in the knowledge base and flags recurring weaknesses.
+• AnythingLLM-RAG: The AI compares current findings with historical audit reports in the knowledge base and highlights recurring vulnerabilities.

-• MCP tools validate_oscal_document plus validate_oscal_references check schema and UUID integrity – the AI repairs breaks autonomously when prompted.
+• MCP tool validate_oscal_document plus validate_oscal_references check schema and UUID consistency - the AI repairs breaks independently upon request.

 Example: “Re-audit after 12 months”

-You tell the AI in Cursor: “Clone ar-2025.json to ar-2026.json, find every finding with status ‘open’, look up the current mitigation status in our knowledge base and update status + evidence.”
-Via MCP the AI calls file_copy, oscal_query, asks AnythingLLM about every finding and writes back through oscal_update_implementation_status and oscal_add_property (evidence-source).
-Previously: three hours of full-text searching.
+You say to the AI in Cursor: “Clone the ar-2025.json to ar-2026.json, find all findings with status ‘open’, search our knowledge base for the current status of measures and update status + evidence.”
+The AI calls file_copy, oscal_query via MCP, questions AnythingLLM about each finding and writes with oscal_update_implementation_status and oscal_add_property (evidence-source).
+Previously: three hours of full-text search.

 3. IT architects and system administrators